Quick exitx

 Step 4.
 Final response

-At the conclusion of the investigation Way Forward will:
+At the conclusion of the investigation we will:

 • Unless the complaint has been resolved to your satisfaction within 5 days we will provide a written response outlining the investigation outcome

-• If the complaint has been rejected, the reasons why the complaint has been rejected will be provided in simple and plain language
+• If your complaint has been rejected, we will explain the reasons for doing that in plain language

-• Explain that the complainant has the right to take their complaint to our external dispute resolution provider
+• Explain that you have the right to take your complaint to our external dispute resolution provider, the Australian Financial Complaints Authority (AFCA) and provide their contact details (see below).

 The amount of detail provided in our written response will reflect the complexity of the complaint.